-III.3 Publicity Materials
+III.5 Publicity Materials

-- III.3.a.
-A copy of publicity materials for online publicity of organizations must be submitted together with their application for approval of activities for checking and approval. - III.3.b.
-Student organizations may establish formal and informal social media accounts.
-All official online platforms (e.g., Facebook Group, Twitter account) of an organization must be registered as part of its recognition.
-The registered official online platforms of the student organization must perform official functions and online activity here will be regarded as official.
-Organizations will be asked to present the pubs/ads for activities they are applying for and pubs that are to be posted on their official account.
-Their advisers must also be aware of their official account.
-Informal accounts are regarded as unofficial will not be monitored.
+- III.5.a.
+A copy of publicity materials of organizations must be submitted together with their application for approval of activities for checking and approval. - III.5.b.
+All advertisements/publicity materials must be submitted to SOA for approval before posting. - III.5.c.
+All official online platforms (e.g. Facebook Group, Twitter Account) of the organization must be registered as part of the recognition.

-All materials posted in their formal/official social media accounts must tag SOA using the following accounts:
+All materials posted in these must tag the SOA on the following accounts: